-We are offering up to 7,500,000 units, each consisting of one share of common stock and one warrant to purchase one half of a share of common stock for an assumed offering price of \$1.40 per unit.
+We are offering up to 10,500,000 units, each consisting of one share of common stock and one warrant to purchase one half of a share of common stock at an offering price of \$1.00 per unit.
 Pursuant to an engagement letter agreement, we engaged Dawson James Securities, Inc. as our placement agent for this offering.
 Dawson James is not purchasing or selling any units, nor are they required to arrange for the purchase and sale of any specific number or dollar amount of units, other than to use their "best efforts" to arrange for the sale of units by us.
 Therefore, we may not sell the entire amount of units being offered.

 Upon signing the engagement letter agreement, we paid Dawson James Securities, Inc. a due diligence fee of \$25,000 (which will be reimbursable to the Company to the extent it is not actually incurred).
 We will reimburse Dawson James Securities, Inc. for its legal expenses incurred in connection with this offering, which together with the due diligence fee, will not exceed \$50,000.
 Upon the closing of this offering, we will pay the placement agent a cash transaction fee equal to six percent (6%) of the gross proceeds to us from the sale of the units in the offering.
 We are not obligated to pay the placement agent a fee upon exercise of the warrants included in the units.
-Upon the closing of the offering, we will also pay the placement agent a non-accountable expense allowance of two percent (2%) of the gross proceeds to us from the sale of units in the offering.
+Upon the closing of the offering, we will also pay the placement agent a non-accountable expense allowance of two percent (2%) of the gross proceeds to us from the sale of us proceeds to us from the sale of the units.

 In addition, we agreed to grant a five-year (from the effective date of the registration statement related to the offering) compensation warrant to the placement agent to purchase a number of shares of our common stock equal to five percent (5%) of the number of shares of common stock contained in the units sold by us in the offering, but excluding the shares that may be issued upon exercise of the warrants included in the offering.
-The compensation warrants will have a per share exercise price equal to \$ (125% of the aggregate offering price for a unit) and will be exercisable starting 12 months after the date of the closing of this offering.
-The compensation warrants will comply with FINRA Rule 5110(g)(1) in that for a period of six months after the issuance date of the compensation warrants (which shall not be earlier than the closing date of the offering pursuant to which the compensation warrants are being issued), neither the compensation warrants nor any warrant shares issued upon exercise of the compensation warrants shall be (A) sold, transferred, assigned, pledged, or hypothecated, or (B) the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of effectiveness or commencement of sales of the offering pursuant to which the compensation warrants are being issued, except the transfer of any security as permitted by the FINRA rules.
+The compensation warrants will have a per share exercise price equal to \$1.25 (125% of the aggregate offering price for a unit) and will be exercisable starting 12 months after the date of the closing of this offering.
+The compensation warrants nor any warrant shares issued upon exercise of the compensation warrants, neither the compensation warrants nor any warrant shares issued upon exercise of the compensation warrants, neither the compensation warrants nor any warrant shares issued upon exercise of the compensation that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of effectiveness or commencement of sales of the offering pursuant to which the compensation warrants are being issued, except the transfer of any security as permitted by the FINRA rules.